-Each repository added to Code Climate is automatically assigned a unique test coverage token.
-When you run the test reporter, it submits your coverage data to Code Climate and includes this token (which it reads from the environment) so we can map the data to the correct repository.
+Each repository added to Code Climate is automatically assigned a unique Test Reporter ID.
+When you run the test reporter, it submits your coverage data to Code Climate and includes this ID (which it reads from the environment) so we can map the data to the correct repository.

 For an organization-owned repository, you must be in an organization's Owners group to perform the actions described below.
 Alternatively, if you added the repository in question by clicking Add Open Source Repo, you must have GitHub-rights to administer the repository.

 - From your Dashboard, choose the repository and choose the Settings tab from the repo's main navigation list.